Collect logs from Microsoft SQL Server

 -

 In the Audit destination drop-down list, choose Security log or File.
-We do not suggest using the Application log for security reasons.
+Avoid using the Application log for security reasons.

 -